 2) For late hours, call Urgences Médicales de Paris - 01 53 94 94 94 or for Neuilly call SOS 92: 01 46 03 77 44.
 For other suburbs look up “Urgences Médicales de...” or SOS Médecins de ...”
 Ask for a pediatrician, when possible.

 Of note: the American Hospital does not have inpatient beds for pediatrics, and does not see children in the ER.
 However, most emergencies (broken bones, lacerations) can indeed be treated in our office.

 Should you choose to go to an E.R. yourself, there are several options.
 Insist that you be seen by the "chef de clinique" before leaving, which is the equivalent to the Attending Physician in the USA.

 --Hôpital de Neuilly, a local option for everything but complicated illnesses.
 36 Boulevard Gén Leclerc (01 47 22 41 07)

 --l’Hôpital Franco-Brittanique, a local option for everything but complicated illnesses.
 4 rue Kleber in Levallois-Perret (01 47 59 59 59).

 --Hôpital Trousseau, 26, avenue du Docteur Arnold Netter, Paris 75012 (01 44 73 74 75).

 --Hôpital Necker, 149, rue de Sèvres, Paris 75015 Paris.
-Arguably the best pediatric hospital in Paris, but the ER has had difficulties in the recent past.
-Recently renovated, efforts are being made to enhance the ER experience.
+Arguably the best pediatric hospital in Paris, though long wait times.

 --Hôpital Ambroise Paré, 9 avenue Charles de Gaulle Boulogne- Billancourt (01 49 09 57 00).
 A medium sized-hospital with pediatrics.